 Xiao (Johnny) Huang

-Dr. Johnny Xiao Huang gained his PhD in Molecular Cell Biology from the University of Tokyo in 2005.
-He was well trained in Cell Biology, Immunology and Biochemistry and mastered abundant laboratory skills.
+Dr. Johnny Huang is a research officer working at IMB since 2009.
+He gained his PhD in Molecular Cell Biology from the University of Tokyo in 2005.
 Dr. Huang has 4 years industry experience in cell culture and animal experiments.
-As the team leader of transgenic mouse team, he successfully led the team to develop a novel method for culturing mouse embryonic stem cells and generated almost 200 lines of knockout/knockin mice models for the scientific community of Japan.
+As a team leader, he successfully led the transgenic mouse team to develop a novel method for culturing mouse embryonic stem cells and generate over 200 lines of knockout/knockin mouse models.
+Dr. Huang is currently working on mode of action studies of novel antibiotics, as well as the research of drug-protein/membrane interactions.
+He is also interested in the application of SPR technology for protein, peptide and small molecule binding studies.
+Dr. Huang has 11 publications in peer reviewed journals.

 Dr. Tomislav Karoli is a Senior Research Officer at the IMB with 13 years industry/academic postdoctoral experience (ANU, Biota, Progen, SAFCpharma) in organic, medicinal and process chemistry in the areas of antivirals, antibacterials and oncology.
 He was key member of the team which discovered PG545, an antiagiogeninc anticancer drug currently in Phase I clinical trials in patients with advanced solid tumours.
 Recently as a Process R&D Chemistry Leader at SAFCpharma (UK) he led multiple concurrent cGMP process development projects at up to 20000 litre scale (£2-3M/annum).
 He has 15 publications in peer reviewed journals and is inventor on five patents.